openresty/lua-nginx-module/README.markdown

 `res.header` holds all the response headers of the subrequest and it is a normal Lua table.
 For multi-value response headers, the value is a Lua (array) table that holds all the values in the order that they appear.
-For instance, if the subrequest response headers contains the following
+For instance, if the subrequest response headers contain the following
 lines: